 Salamanders are an ideal group to test hypotheses of selection and constraint on genome size.
 They have both the largest genomes and the largest range of variation in genome size among vertebrates.
-Genome sizes range from 9 Gb – 120 Gb across the 763 extant species (Decena-Segarra, et al. 2020; AmphibiaWeb 2021; Gregory 2021), reflecting varying levels of TE accumulation.
-Salamanders also have exceptional life-history diversity, in particular, with metamorphosis lost, modified, and regained throughout their evolutionary history (Chippindale, et al. 2004; Mueller, et al. 2004; Wiens, et al. 2005; Bonett, et al. 2014).
-Metamorphosis has been hypothesized to shape genome size evolution because of the effects that genome (and therefore cell) size has on the rate of development (Wake and Marks 1993; Gregory 2002b).
-Because metamorphosis can be a vulnerable part of the life cycle, its duration has been proposed as a target of natural selection.
+Genome sizes range from 9 Gb – 120 Gb across the 766 extant species (Decena-Segarra, et al. 2020; AmphibiaWeb 2021; Gregory 2021), reflecting varying levels of TE accumulation.
+Salamanders also have exceptional life-history diversity, in particular, with metamorphosis lost, modified, and regained throughout their evolutionary history by different mechanisms (Chippindale, et al. 2004; Mueller, et al. 2004; Wiens, et al. 2005; Bonett, et al. 2014).

+Metamorphosis is a radical transformation of morphology during the life cycle that produces strikingly different, largely decoupled larval and adult forms (Moran 1994).
+During metamorphosis, depending on the taxon, organisms can be susceptible to: 1) potential performance handicaps (e.g. in accessing food and shelter or escaping predation), 2) increased energetic demands to power the destruction of larval and formation of adult structures, and 3) potential deformities resulting from genetic or environmental perturbations to the developmental systems underlying metamorphic repatterning.
+Thus, metamorphosis can be a vulnerable part of the life cycle, and its duration has been proposed as a target of natural selection.
+During metamorphosis, as during embryogenesis, salamanders undergo rapid cell division, differentiation, migration, and apoptosis (Alberch 1989).
+The dynamics of these cellular processes are slowed as genome/cell sizes increase (Horner and Macgregor 1983; Jockusch 1997).
 Selection to limit the time in metamorphosis would indirectly select for faster development, constraining genomes (and cells) to smaller sizes (Wake and Marks 1993; Gregory 2002b; Bonett, et al. 2020).

 Several studies have linked life history to genome size in salamanders, with smaller (albeit still enormous relative to other taxa) genome sizes associated with metamorphosis (Wake and Marks 1993; Gregory 2002b; Sessions 2008; Bonett, et al. 2020).
 Bonnett (2020) used phylogenetic comparative methods to demonstrate that salamander genome size is better explained by models that account for differences in life history ¾ including the presence or absence of metamorphosis ¾ as opposed to variation in ecology or habitat stability.
 However, this study was largely focused on the effects of facultative loss of metamorphosis on genome size evolution; thus, it did not explore the concept of evolutionary constraint versus adaptation.
-In addition, it did not examine the connection between energetic vulnerability and metamorphic duration, which we propose as a key conceptual link between metamorphosis and genome size.
+In addition, it did not explore which specific metamorphic vulnerability performance handicap, energetic demand, or risk of developmental deformity could underlie selection to limit metamorphic duration in salamanders, which we contend is a key conceptual link between metamorphosis and genome size.

 In this study, we build on this previous body of work, revisiting the hypothesis that the radical morphological repatterning associated with metamorphosis imposes evolutionary constraints on genome size in salamanders.
-In particular, we model characteristics that are likely to place energetic limits on the duration of metamorphosis: Does repatterning happen inside the egg, fueled solely by yolk stores?
-Does repatterning happen in an organism that is free-living, but unable to feed?
+We model characteristics that are likely to capture both energetic and developmental vulnerabilities that could place limits on the duration of metamorphosis: Does repatterning happen inside the egg, fueled solely by yolk stores?
+Does repatterning happen synchronously in a free-living organism, entailing more extensive structural destruction and rebuilding?
 We use life history and genome size data to inform stochastic models of trait evolution that explore how different metamorphic regimes interact with genome expansion.
+We combine these results with natural history data relevant to organismal performance during metamorphosis.
 More generally, we demonstrate the ability of OU-based stochastic models to identify trait evolution governed by constraint, expanding their use beyond classic scenarios of adaptive evolution.

 Life History Regimes Constraining Genome Size Evolution